ehennes775/gschem3/docs/index.md

 for the rest.

 The following screenshot shows a development version of Gschem3.
-Current deveopment focuses on getting the project manager in the left pane operational.
+Current deveopment focuses on getting the drawing tools for schematics operational.

 ![Screenshot of Gschem3](gschem3.png)